p-vale/coolsweets/README.md

 Dynamically rendered webpage with DOM manipulation in vanilla Javascript.

-Images elaborated with Affinity siute, reference images from unsplash and europeana (flowers).
+Images elaborated with Affinity suite, reference images from unsplash and europeana (flowers).